Deep hollows under your eyes can make you look tired and dull. HA fillers can fill your hollows for a refreshed and more youthful look.

 A business colleague had her tear trough area filled by a local plastic surgeon in San Francisco, CA .
 I was very impressed with her results and decided to fill my eye hollows, for a more youthful look.
 At the time there were only two HA fillers on the market Juvederm and Restylane.
 Although both fillers were very similar Juvederm tends to create more puffiness in the eye area than Restylane, as it absorbs more water.
 My surgeon choose Juvederm which surprised me because Restylane was the preferred filler for this area.
 However, I trusted his judgement.

-Recently I decided to give it a try again, as its been seven years.
+Recently I decided to try under eye fillers again, my eye hollows looked more sunken and there are more HA fillers to choose from.
 New HA fillers have entered the market which are better for the delicate eye area and injection techniques have evolved.

 Safe HA fillers for the eye area: